Zion at Night

 Just like our other half marathon events, runners will have 4 hours to finish the race.

-Though this course will have fewer aid stations than our typical half marathon events, we will have an aid station set up near mile 2.8, 5.6, and 10.6.
-These aid stations will have water, individual packets of Gnarly Hydrate (to mix your own electrolyte drink), and Honey Stinger Gels.
+Though this course will have fewer aid stations than our typical half marathon events, we will have an aid station set up near mile 3.6, and 9.7, with a water-only station in the middle at mile 6.2.
+The aid stations will have water, Gnarly Hydrate, and Honey Stinger Gels.
 Aid stations will also have composting toilets.

 Reminder- runners will need to carry their own form of hydration to refill at aid stations.
 Hydrapouches will not be provided.